O-2wice/DS_Lab_Project/docs/RESULTS_README.md

 # Experiment Results Summary

-## Project: Bankruptcy Prediction for SAP S/4HANA
+## Project: Integrated Financial and Operational Risk Forecasting in SAP S/4HANA

-This document summarizes the complete experimental pipeline and key results.
+This document summarizes the complete experimental pipeline and key results for the risk forecasting system.

 ---